-The #2021APPAM Fall Research Conference will feature some fantastic sponsors from across the policy research spectrum.
+The #2022APPAM Fall Research Conference will feature some fantastic sponsors from across the policy research spectrum.
 Today we're shining a spotlight on Mathematica.

 What is the mission of your organization?

-Mathematica works to improve public well-being by bringing the highest standards of quality, objectivity, and excellence to bear on the provision of information collection and analysis to our clients.
-We are shaping an equitable and just world where evidence drives decisions for global impact.
+Mathematica is dedicated to improving public well-being by bringing the highest standards of quality, objectivity, and excellence to bear on the provision of information collection and analysis to our clients.

 What are your strongest areas of work?